strvcom/nodejs-open-knowledge/README.md

 Each lecture contains a video recording of the presentation with live coding and sample codes.

 The course focuses on understanding good architectural practices and project setups.
-Please keep it mind that for the purpose of the course, it’s simplified to easily demonstrate fundamental patterns.
+Please keep it mind that for the purpose of the course, it’s simplified compared to big production app to easily demonstrate fundamental patterns.

 ## Materials